nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

   This partitioning is often useful for bootloaders.
 * Since there is a symbol table for each image, the same symbol names can exist multiple times in the final firmware.
   This is useful for bootloader images, which might required their own copy of a library that the application uses, but in a different version or configuration.
+* In multi-core builds, the build configuration of a child image in a separate core can be made known to the parent image.

 In the |NCS|, multiple images are required in the following scenarios: